 African-Americans and Latinos Love Twitter

-If you’re a beauty product, night life spot, musical artist, a hair salon or any number of communities/businesses/organizations dedicated to dark tone ladies and gents you should definitely check out Twitter, because your customers are.
+If you’re a college, beauty product, nightlife spot, musical artist, a hair salon or any number of communities, businesses, or organizations dedicated to dark tone ladies and gents you should definitely check out Twitter, because your customers are.

 Statistics make your marketing mix more certain